BalajiKs171095/mbcrump.github.io/_posts/2017-02-08-part3-aspnetcore.md

 * [Day 1 - Installing and Running .NET Core on a Windows Box](http://michaelcrump.net/getting-started-with-aspnetcore/)
 * [Day 2 - Taking a Look at the Visual Studio Templates for .NET Core](http://michaelcrump.net/part2-aspnetcore/)

-In this post, we're going to look at running the app on the Mac.
+In this post, we're going to look at running the app from the command line and then  the Mac.

 ## Running the App in the Windows Command Prompt

 While you can obviously run the app inside of Visual Studio with the F5 command.
 You should also know that you can run the app inside of the console.
-Before we begin, make sure you have the app found [here](https://github.com/mbcrump/DotNetCorePlayground) open in Visual Studio.
-After opening the app, open the folder in the command prompt.
+Before we begin, make sure you have the app found [here](https://github.com/mbcrump/DotNetCorePlayground).
+After opening the app or downloading it, open the folder containing the project in the command prompt.

 You can run your application here by simply typing :